+A sexual harassment grievance mechanism has been established ("Polisi Pencegahan Gangguan Seksual dan Keganasan Rumahtangga" dated 01 December 2009), and is documented and available to managers, assistants and all stakeholders via notice boards.
 There is a policy to allow for breastfeeding.
 Employees are allowed to breastfeed 30 minutes per day (twice).
 Pay is not docked.
 There are no breastfeeding workers at present employed at Keresa.

-A sexual harassment grievance mechanism has been established.
+There is a policy in place on sexual harassment and is documented and available to managers, assistants and all stakeholders via notice boards.